 What do the White Nile, Zambezi and Slave have in common?
 They’re the three greatest whitewater kayaking rivers on Earth.
 But in the Slave, it’s not the crocodiles that’ll chew you up.
 Flowing past the town of Fort Smith, the Slave River Rapids attract pro paddlers from around the globe, who test their mettle in raging features like Rollercoaster, Maelstrom, Rockem Sockem and, yes, Molly’s Nipple.

-Mark your calendar.
-Though the ribbon-cutting is two years away, motorists are revving their engines for the most exotic roadtrip in the world.
+Motorists are revving their engines for the most exotic roadtrip in the world.
 The route?
-North America’s first highway to the Arctic Ocean, opening in 2018.
-Our “road to Tuktoyaktuk” will take you to the polar sea – a realm of beluga whales, white bears, and rich Arctic culture.
-Get ready to gas up and go.
+North America’s first all-season highway to the Arctic Ocean, which opened in November 2017.
+Our “road to Tuktoyaktuk” takes you to the polar sea – a realm of beluga whales, white bears, and rich Arctic culture.
+Gas up and go.

 They’re among the world’s rarest, biggest birds – and they summer right here in the Northwest Territories.
 Numbering fewer than 500 in the wild, the five-foot-tall whooping crane is a victim of habitat loss, but it has found a sanctuary in Wood Buffalo National Park.
 Here, the lanky fowl is slowly recovering from the brink of extinction.
 Keep your eyes peeled: In recent years, sightings have become more common.